 Actually, there are various reasons this happens, and you can experience this on both Android phones as well as tablets.
 If you are facing the same dilemma, this guide is all that you need to fix Android no command.

 Android recovery mode enables you to simply reboot the Android system, apply the latest updates, factory reset the phone, reboot to bootloader, etc. No command in recovery mode usually means that Android won’t boot into recovery or unlock bootloader failed and shows you the error message.
 That is to say, your phone has not received any commands when it expects a command.

 Why does it say no command when in recovery mode?
 The following points are the most likely causes of this problem on your Android device:

 In most cases, when you face Android recovery mode no command error, you cannot get past this screen.
 Your phone basically becomes useless as you are in the boot loop of this error.

 There are a few ways you can potentially fix this issue.

 Samsung no command errors may be caused by some system issue, so you can try a Samsung system solution to repair the operating system problem firstly.
-This tool is DroidKit, which can help you solve Samsung phone problems with ease like your Samsung can not send messages, and Samsung stuck on the blue screen.
-Check the features of DroidKit as below:
+This tool is DroidKit, which can help you solve Samsung phone problems with ease like your Samsung can not send messages, and Samsung is stuck on the blue screen.
+Check the features of DroidKit below:

 Now, follow the steps below to revive your dead device in a few simple steps:

 Step 1.
 Get the latest version of DroidKit – Android System Repair on your computer.
-Launch DroidKit > Connect your Android device and tap on Fix System Issues panel.
+Launch DroidKit > Connect your Android device and tap on System Fix.

 Step 2.
 Once DroidKit detected your device, click the Start button to continue.